 School of Oriental and African Studies (SOAS)

-SOAS Department Of Development Studies & UCL, Bloomsbury and East London Doctoral Training Partnership
+SOAS Department of Development Studies and UCL, Bloomsbury and East London Doctoral Training Partnership seminar series.

 Further details are available on the SOAS Development Studies Department website.

 In the next few months, the Natural Resources Institute, University of Greenwich, will be advertising for a Professor of Rural Development (by research or by enterprise) who will also become Head of NRI’s Livelihoods and Institutions Department.
 If interested, please watch the jobs section of the DSA website.

 Evidence Information Service